Kat1cal/IntrotointernetAss/readme.md

 ## Usage

 - Open the home page to learn about rubbish accumulation.
-- Navigate to different section for monitoring dustbin progress.
+- Navigate to Dustbin Track for monitoring dustbin progress.
--
-s.
+- Navigate to Progress Bar to monitor the dustbin capacity progress.

 ## Contributing